 Experienced in business & community development, project management, governance, youth & social housing, disability services, expertise in the delivery of accredited training within the youth and aboriginal sectors.
 20 years’ experience in the not-for-profit sector with extensive history of service on the boards of various companies and organisations in the not for profit sector.

 Experienced in development and management of social housing over 30 years including development of cooperative housing in London, Chairmanship of London Borough of Camden council housing authority in the 1980s, coordinator-housing cooperative programs- Victorian Ministry of Housing & Construction 1989-1991, Establishment and development of Community Housing Ltd to the present day.
-Board member of Community Housing Industry Association, peak body for community housing in Australia.
+Board member of Community Housing Industry Association.

 Read Steve’s complete Bio here